 To make the classic “squashed with a fork balls,” form the dough into 1 inch balls with your hands, place on a baking sheet (I lined mine with parchment paper) and, you guessed it, squash with a fork.
 This style of cookie always reminds me of my Mummu – she does her peanut butter cookies this way.

 The fork smush style is baked at 300 degrees Fahrenheit for 20-22 minutes.

-To make a leaf shape, the trickiest part is tracking down a four leaf clover cookie cutter.
+To make a leaf shape for these matcha tea shortbread cookies, the trickiest part is tracking down a four leaf clover cookie cutter.
 I found one in a vintage set of cookie cutters, but you can easily buy them from Amazon.
 This four leaf clover shaped cookie cutter looks a lot like mine (good price, too).

 I rolled out the dough on a floured surface and cut out the leaf shapes, placing them on a parchment paper lined baking sheet.
 Now comes the fun part!

 To get the veining, my Mom and I lightly scored the design onto the raw dough, careful not to cut through or score too deep.
 This was piddly work, but wouldn’t you know the fancy ones were more delicious 😉

 These cookies were thinner, so they were baked at 300 degrees Fahrenheit for only 10-12 minutes.